Waiting On Paint To Dry

-FLASH DRY is BECCA’s attempt at addressing issues of slow dry times and contamination.
-Through multiple case studies BECCA found that using a low velocity air system sped up dry times by breaking the boundary layer thus reduced the chances of stirring contamination.
+FLASH DRY is BECCA’s attempt to address slow dry times and contamination issues.
+Through multiple case studies, BECCA found that using a low-velocity air system sped up dry times by breaking the boundary layer thus reducing the chances of stirring contamination.

 The Flash Dry does not have a consistent velocity at the point of contact with the vehicle surface.
 As a result, Air movement can range anywhere from as low as 40 fpm to 280 fpm.
 The best way to describe the Dynamic Air movement utilized by Flash Dry is conflicting air movement.
 The air is constantly changing direction producing faster dry times and reducing the potential for contamination being agitated; affecting all surfaces on the vehicle including bumpers, grills, and fog lamp areas.

 Flash Dry has had tremendous success, especially in drying waterborne paint in various climates.
-On average we have experienced the Flash Dry cutting dry times up to 50% for waterborne and 20% for solvent based paints, including primer, sealer, and clear coats.
-We have found the Flash Dry has successfully increased shops productivity to accomplishing an extra vehicle a day.
+On average we have experienced the Flash Dry cutting dry times up to 50% for waterborne and 20% for solvent-based paints, including primer, sealer, and clear coats.
+We have found the Flash Dry has successfully increased shop productivity to accomplish an extra vehicle a day.

 To read more about slow dry times and contamination refer to the article “Electric Static Blower versus Compressed Air”